nnyyxxxx/banana/README.md

 in the direction.
 Additionally `move_window` will cycle focus between the floating and existing monocle window.

+There is an additional "layout", I wouldn't really call it a new layout since it's still master and stack basically.
+But it's called `centered_master` if set to true windows are arranged right to left and the master window is in the center instead of being exclusively on the left.

 For cycling between layouts on the fly use `cycle_layouts` it will cycle between the available layouts, this will be overriden on config reload depending on if a different layout is specified in your config.